 It is LEGAL to carry a firearm at your place of employment.
-There is no law restricting your possession of a loaded firearm at work, as long as you have a concealed firearm permit, but it does not keep you from being fired if your employer has a "no weapon" policy.
+There is no law restricting your possession of a loaded firearm at work if you have a concealed firearm permit or under constitutional carry.

 It is LEGAL to carry a firearm in your business or on your property (without a permit) as described in 76-10-500.
 This means that you own the business.

 - Private employers have the right to create a "no weapon" policy that prohibits firearms in the building.
 Failure to follow the policy could result in disciplinary action, including termination.

 - Public employers which include a local authority or state entity cannot create a policy, including employment policy pertaining to firearms that in any way restricts or inhibits the possession or use of firearms.

 - Employers, whether private or public, cannot create a policy that prohibits firearms in their parking lots unless they meet specific requirements or are exempt under the law.

 - Public schools cannot prohibit employees, such as teachers or other staff, from carrying a firearm if they have a valid Utah concealed firearm permit.